What happens at a possession hearing

 What to tell the duty adviser or the judge

-how much you think you owe in rent right now
+how much rent you owe

 why you missed payments or were late with rent